kiran-brahma/dante-astro-theme/src/content/journal/marketing.md

 Take Rate = % of Customers accepting a marketing offer.

-It is applicable to any activity that has a call to action
+It applies to any activity that has a call to action

 ## Demand Marketing

 - Profit = Revenue - Cost
 - NPV = Net present value
 - IRR = Internal Rate of Return
-- Payback = The time period for a marketing investment to pay back the cost of initiative
+- Payback = The period for a marketing investment to pay back the cost of the initiative

-Estimate the 4 metrics clearly prior and after undertaking an marketing activity
+Estimate the 4 metrics prior and after undertaking a marketing activity

 ## Essential Customer Value Metric